 – You can also edit the Payment Amount and Payment Method for the orders individually.

-– The mass action payment feature allows you to add ‘Comments’ for the selected orders.
-You can view these comments in pricing table of all the charged orders.
+– The mass action payment feature allows you to add ‘Comments’ for the selected Orders.
+You can view these comments in the pricing table of all the charged Orders.

 Tip: You can mention the Order Number in the comments to make them more specific as shown below.